-We no longer have specific exclusions when it comes to Clubhouse attire, asking only that our Members and Visitors dress appropriately for the venue.
-This means casual clothing is allowed, on condition that it is clean, not torn, and likely to pass muster under the eagle eyes of our Club Manager and his staff who are empowered to ensure that everyone using the Club sticks to the rules.
+The general principle is that we try to tread the line between tradition and contemporary attire.
+We ask that our Members and Visitors dress appropriately for the venue.
+This means casual clothing is generally allowed, on condition that it is compliant, clean, not torn, and likely to pass muster under the eagle eyes of our Club Manager and his staff who are empowered to ensure that everyone using the Club sticks to the bye laws.
+These can be found here.
 Persons not complying may be asked to leave the premises.

 We don't have a spike bar, so please be prepared to change into regular footwear in our accommodating Locker room.
 Hats, wet or soiled clothing or golfing rainwear should also be changed before entering the Clubhouse other than changing areas.